aniketpant/aniketpant.github.com/index.md

 slug: home
 ---
 <section class="g one-whole info-on-me text-cols--2 portable-text-cols--1 landmark" markdown="1">
+I'm **Aniket**.
+I love to code, listen to music and I even write free-verses at times.
+A majority of my work involves _writing syntax for design_.

 Three of my tools are Codeigniter, Laravel and WordPress.
 But there is another power that I have which allows me to think of great application architectural designs.
-Other than that I _love to speak_ at events and occasionally _write poetry_.
+Other than that I _love to speak_ at events and blabber about music.

 If you wish to consult me for any project, or if you want me to [speak](/speaking) at an event, say <a href="mailto:me@aniketpant.com">hello</a>.